Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `setAzureWebJobsDashboard`

-Optional.
 For function apps.
 If true the app settings "AzureWebJobsDashboard" will be set.
 If false not.
 In case you use Application Insights it can make sense to not set it for performance reasons.

 - Required: No
 - Type: bool